An independent daemon acting as rate-limiter between Max and Eva. Deployed locally on each instance.

 HTTPS Webhook

-Message sent via authenticated HTTPS webhook through Tailscale Serve (/hooks endpoint)
+Message sent via authenticated HTTPS webhook through a private network transport (/hooks endpoint)

 4